Meteor-Community-Packages/meteor-collection2/README.md

   }
 }
 ```

+IMPORTANT: If you need to change anything about an index, you must first start the app with `index: false` to drop the old index, and then restart with the correct index properties.

 If a field has the `unique` option set to `true`, the MongoDB index will be a
 unique index as well.
 Then on the server, Collection2 will rely on MongoDB